Cuprate/cuprate/CONTRIBUTING.md

 ## Passing CI
 The first 3 steps to CI are formatting, typo, and documentation checking.

-Ensure your changes are formatted, typo-free, and documented correctly by running:
+Check if your changes are formatted, typo-free, and documented correctly by running:
-- `cargo fmt --all`
+- `cargo fmt --all --check`
 - `typos`
 - `RUSTDOCFLAGS='-D warnings' cargo doc --workspace --all-features`